Skip to main content

 Types of qualifications

-Qualifications can be done in schools, colleges, in the workplace or in the community and learning centres.
+Qualifications can be done in schools, colleges, universities, in the workplace or in the community and learning centres.

 Entry levels